How to add Break-Even Analysis to Your Business Plan?

 Fixed Costs: Suppose fixed costs (like the rental and permits) total $1000 per month.

-Variable Costs per Service: Water and Utilities, Let’s say it costs $10 per service, price of Bike Wash service: 50
+Variable Costs per Service: Water and Utilities, Let’s say it costs $10 per service, price of the Bike Wash service: $50

 Break-Even calculation: To find out how many Bike Wash services you need to sell to Break-Even, you can use the formula: